 It could be either, but chances are it is the former, especially when you understand how horizontally inclined lava tubes are formed; Lava tubes are formed when molten lava flows steadily in a confined channel for many hours up to days.
 Over a short period of time, these superheated lava flows will develop a solid crust which then forms a roof created when bits of lava stick together and then harden.

 If the molten lava stops rising from its source deep within the earth, then the lava stream that is moving inside of the now crusted-over tube will drain away and in its place will leave an open, hollow lava tube cave that tuns the entire length of the lava flow, which can sometimes be many miles long.
 As in the case of this particular find.

 So what we are looking at here in this image is possibly the lava tube and original cinder cone that have both collapsed after the lava ran dry, leaving both the tube and this volcanic cinder pit.
 Whatever it is, it is very old.
 The last volcanic activity in this area was about 1.3 million years ago.
 And as you can see, even though the core of this ancient tube and pit are made of volcanic materials, there are plants growing in certain parts.

-Another interesting local phenomena are the ice caves located less than a half mile away from the cinder pit and lava tube.
+Other interesting local phenomena are the ice caves located less than a half-mile away from the cinder pit and lava tube.
 In the following photograph, if you look towards the top of the image you can see another exposed lava tube, similar to the one I was tracking.
-The exception is that this one has a large open exposed area which has, over time, become a locally well known Ice Cave.
+The exception is that this one has a large open exposed area that has, over time, become a locally well known Ice Cave.